Gathering data for fCite

 Additionally, you need to provide all combinations of the valid surname and names (this field is case sensitive, order sensitive, etc.).
 It is up to the fCite

 user to get this information, but after the first run, you will be notified about missing, unannotated records, and you can then correct and re-run the form until you are satisfied.
+You can also add ORCID id if you know it.

 Notice: by default, fCite focuses on research articles; if you wish to also include non-research items (e.g., editorials, reviews and other), you need to check the "Include non-articles" checkbox (at the bottom of the form).